-The increased benefits under the American Rescue Plan are for all of 2021 and all of 2022 unless Congress extends or makes the Plan permanent.
-Plan premiums may change annually but increased benefits are set for two years.
+The increased subsidies (financial assistance to help lower the costs of health insurance) under the American Rescue Plan are for all of 2021 and all of 2022 unless Congress extends or makes the Plan permanent.

 - What if my income changes?

 Your monthly premium is based on your yearly estimated household income.
 If your income goes down, you may qualify for lower monthly premiums.
 If your income goes up, your monthly premium may go up.
-You will not pay more than 8.5% of your annual income on health insurance premiums.
-It is important to update your income information with any changes.
+You will not pay more than 8.5% of your annual income on health insurance premiums - the 8.5% does not apply to those who are offered Employer Sponsored Coverage (ESC).
+It is always important to update your income information with any changes.

 No. You can enroll in any plan – by metal tier level: bronze, silver, or gold– and apply the amount of monthly reductions you qualify for to the plan and insurance carrier of your choice.
 The American Rescue Plan calculates the amount of the reduction using the cost of the second lowest silver plan, your income, and your age to determine your monthly premium reductions.

-- Will everyone on a Nevada Health Link plan premium be reduced?
+- Will everyone enrolled on a Nevada Health Link plan premium be reduced?